tinygo-org/drivers/netdev/README.md

 ## Using Raw Sockets

-A netdev implements the Socketer interface so an application can make raw socket calls, bypassing the "net" package.
+A netdev implements the Socketer interface so an application can make raw socket calls, bypassing the net package.

 Here is a simple TCP application using raw sockets: